 “Unfortunately, discrimination continues to rear its ugly head.
 As elsewhere in Canada, Nova Scotia has an aging [LGBT] population not comfortable with the present system.
 This is an urgent situation that needs to be addressed.”

-Gerard Veldhoven, LGBT Elder and activist in a 2009 letter to Nova Scotia’s Health Minister, Karen Casey.
+- Gerard Veldhoven, LGBT Elder and activist in a 2009 letter to Nova Scotia’s Health Minister, Karen Casey.

 “After decades of struggling to become a legitimate and valued segment of our diverse Canadian society, it is only recently that changes in human and legal rights have begun to create a more equitable landscape for sexual and gender minority communities.”

 - Diversity Our Strength: LGBT Toolkit, Toronto Long Term Care Homes and Services, 2008.

+LGBT Nova Scotians

 Nova Scotia’s population, including its LGBT population, is aging.
 Estimates of Nova Scotia’s LGBT population range from 40,000 to as high as 90,000 people, that could mean anywhere from 6,000 to 13,000 older LGBT Nova Scotians.

-An LGBT person born in 1946 was already 23 when Pierre Trudeau declared that “the state has no business in the bedrooms of the nation,” and decriminalized homosexuality; this year, that persons turns 65.

 Much has improved over the last forty years for Canada’s LGBT Community.
 With the adoption of marriage equality by Parliament in 2005, it must have seemed to many that our long quest for civil rights was accomplished.
 However there are still many social and practical barriers facing the LGBT community, and for LGBT elders there is the additional marginalization associated with growing old.
 Thus, they have two (and possibly more) serious social stigmas to contend with.

 Nova Scotia’s LGBT elders grew up during a time when it was commonly believed that homosexuality was a sin, crime or mental illness.
 In the past, many LGBT people were imprisoned for “crimes” or hospitalized for “illnesses” that are no longer recognized in Canadian society.
+EXAMPLE OF EST

 Nova Scotia’s LGBT community has played a long and active role in the quest for social justice.
 In 1977, the first national protest was organized by gay students in Halifax against the CBC’s refusal to broadcast public service announcements from gay and lesbian community groups.
 Beginning at Dalhousie University in Halifax, the protest was picked up at university campuses across the country, resulting at last in positive changes to CBC’s discriminatory policy.